Coelecanth/Project1-final/ReadMe.md

     The main goal for the website is to get potential customers to engage and then book a visit to the wilderness Lodge of Alaska Fly fishing, by impressing upon on them them the following:
     - The unique wilderness
-    - the excellent fly fishing avialable to them
+    - The excellent fly fishing avialable to them
     - Remove as much duress - show how Alaska fly fishing, takes away the complexity and uncertainiy of getting to the destination
     - Be able to stay there in a high levelof  comfort
     - Encouraging the visior to get in contact or stay in contact through subscribing to the news letter .